In New Jersey, parents are not required to notify or otherwise seek permission to homeschool their children.

 State Data

 New Jersey does not require parents to file information about their homeschool participation and, therefore, does not report homeschool participation for the state.
 Nevertheless, the U.S. Census survey provides some hints at homeschool participation in the state.
 The U.S. Census estimates indicate that around 4.7% of New Jersey families homeschooled in the spring of 2020 and increased to 10.7% by the fall of 2020.
-Considering the 2022 and 2023 school years, the U.S. Census found that 2.1% of New Jersey K-12 students, on average, were homeschooled during this time.
+This was close to the national average of 11.1% at that time.
+Based on U.S. Census data, our calculations indicate that about 3.62% of K-12 students in New Jersey were homeschooled during the 2022-23 school year, and 3.69% during the 2023-24 school year.
+Due to survey changes, the data from 2020 reflects the percentage of households, while the data from following years reflects the percentage of students.

 Download Homeschool Hub State Data